omega8cc/boa/docs/MIGRATE-XOCT.md

 ## Notes

+- **Chained migrations (a former target becomes a source):** a box that was once a migration TARGET keeps `src/prev_hostmaster.sql` and `log/imported.pid` under the account.
+With `prev_hostmaster.sql` present, a new `xoct export` does NOT write a fresh dump (the dump step is gated on its absence, protecting a dump a pending import still needs) — so a chained transfer would ship the STALE dump from the earlier migration.
+  `imported.pid` additionally blocks the account from ever being an import target again.
+Before exporting a former target onward (target-of-target, or migrating back), clear both:
+  `rm -f /data/disk/o1/src/prev_hostmaster.sql /data/disk/o1/log/imported.pid`.
+  `log/sourcefqdn.txt` needs no such cleanup — it is rewritten in lockstep with every dump, so it can never go stale independently of `prev_hostmaster.sql`.
 - **Drupal 6 IP blocking:** for D6 sites that block by IP, whitelist `source-ip` at `/admin/user/rules` (Host rule, Allow type) before migration, or flush the `{access}` table via Chive afterwards.